The Manakov-Zakharov-Ward model as an integrable decoupling limit of the membrane: Outlook

 \subsection{Acknowledgements}

-The author thanks the Institute for Theoretical Physics of ETH Zurich for their warm hospitality when finalising this work and the COST action CA22113 for support under the Short-Term Scientific Mission grant E-COST-GRANT-CA22113-2a51a346.
+The research of D.O. is part of project No. 2024/55/D/ST2/01205 funded by the National Science Centre (NCN) of Poland.
+The author thanks Arkady Tseytlin for comments on the first version, the Institute for Theoretical Physics of ETH Zurich for their hospitality when finalising this work, the participants of the 'Workshop on Higher-d Integrability' in Favignana for fruitful discussions about the draft, and the COST action CA22113 for support under the Short-Term Scientific Mission grant E-COST-GRANT-CA22113-2a51a346.
+Special credits belong to to the anonymous referees of \textit{Physical Review Letters} for their crucial constructive comments on the original manuscript.